-DAY 1: The eyes will be swollen and sore, like you have been crying, with a heavier eye makeup look.
+DAY 1: The eyes will be a bit swollen and sore, like you have been crying, with a heavier eye makeup look.
 For the first 3-4 days, the color is darker than it will appear when healed.
-Apply a light layer of your provided Skin Candy sparingly to the treated areas with a provided cotton swab.
-Too much ointment makes the swollen area too wet.
-Use the ointment in the morning and evening.
-A third application is fine if needed, but don’t over use.
-Clean the eyes in the evening with Block Tonic with the provided gauze and no need to rinse.

 DAY 2: The eyelids are swollen for a few hours after waking up, still with heavier makeup look.
-When you wake up, refresh the treated area with Block Tonic.
-Pat dry and re-apply ointment.
+When you wake up, refresh the treated area with Block Tonic and pat dry.
 The eyes will be swollen and sore but will get better throughout the day.
-In the evening, gently cleanse, tissue dry, and re-apply ointment.
+In the evening, use antiseptic wipe.

 DAY 5: Color is somewhat grayish and will take a few more days to clarify to full color.
 The pigmented area begins to shrink and soften in size and color over the next few days.
 Exfoliation completes.
 The color will appear a bit “frosty,” but will clarify in a few days.

 DAY 6: The color has lightened from its initial overly-dark appearance.
 For the next few days, the color may now be lighter than what the final color will be.

 DAY 10: The final color begins to stabilize and show through.
 The color will continue to soften as the healing process completes.